microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Get the number of the resource

 ### [Get-MgDeviceAppManagementMobileApp](Get-MgDeviceAppManagementMobileApp.md)
-Read properties and relationships of the windowsMicrosoftEdgeApp object.
+Read properties and relationships of the win32LobApp object.

 ### [Get-MgDeviceAppManagementMobileAppAsManagedMobileLobApp](Get-MgDeviceAppManagementMobileAppAsManagedMobileLobApp.md)
 Get the item of type microsoft.graph.mobileApp as microsoft.graph.managedMobileLobApp